-The British officer then heading the forces landed at Pensacola for the invasion of Louisiana, opened a treaty with the Barritarian, to whom he offered such rewards as were best calculated to tempt his cupidity, and flatter his ambition.
-The outlaw affected to relish the proposal; but having artfully drawn from Colonel N------ the plan of his intended attack, he spurned his offers with the most contemptuous disdain, and instantly dispatched one of his most trusty corsairs to the governor who had proscribed his life, advising him of the intentions of the enemy, and volunteering the aid of his little band, on the single condition that an amnesty should be granted for their past offences.
+The British officer then heading the forces landed at Pensacola for the invasion of Louisiana, opened a treaty with the Barritarian, to whom he offered such rewards as were best calculated to tempt his cupidity and flatter his ambition.
+The outlaw affected to relish the proposal; but, having artfully drawn from Colonel N------ the plan of his intended attack, he spurned his offers with the most contemptuous disdain, and instantly dispatched one of his most trusty corsairs to the governor who had proscribed his life, advising him of the intentions of the enemy, and volunteering the aid of his little band, on the single condition that an amnesty should be granted for their past offences.
 Governor Clairborne, though touched by this proof of magnanimity, hesitated to close with the offer.
 The corsair kept himself in readiness for the expected summons, and continued to spy and report the motions of the enemy.
-As danger became more urgent, and the steady generosity of the outlaw more assured.
-Governor Clairborne granted to him and his followers life and pardon, and called them to the defence of the city.
-They obeyed with alacrity, and served with a valour, fidelity, and good conduct, not surpassed by the best volunteers of the Republic. \
+As danger became more urgent, and the steady generosity of the outlaw more assured, Governor Clairborne granted to him and his followers life and pardon, and called them to the defence of the city.
+Thev obeyed with alacrity, and served with a valour, fidelity, and good conduct, not surpassed by the best volunteers of the Republic.

-I have given but a rude sketch of the great divisions of this republic: a subject of this kind admits not of much precision; or, at an rate, my pencil is not skilled enough to handle it ably.
-I wish you to observe, however, that the birth of the new states has tended to consolidate the union; and that their growing importance is likely to be felt in the same manner; contrary to the calculations of long-sighted politicians, who foretold that
+I have given but a rude sketch of the great divisions of this republic: a subject of this kind admits not of much precision; or, at any rate, my pencil is not skilled enough to handle it ably.
+I wish you to observe, however, that the birth of the new states has tended to consolidate the union; and that their growing importance is likely to be felt in the same manner; contrary to the calculations of long-sighted politicians, who foretold that as the integral parts of this great political structure should strengthen and multiply, the cement which held them together would crumble away; and that as the interests of the extended community should become more various, it would be distracted with more party animosities.

-\ The restless Lafitte again hoisted the flag of Carthagena; to follow, however, a more regular mode of warfare than that with which he commenced his career.
-I believe he has rendefed some signal services to the patriot cause. as the integral parts of this great political structure should strengthen and multiply, the cement which held them together would crumble away; and that, as the interests of the extended community should become more various, it would he distracted with more party animosities.
+^{} The restless Lafitte again hoisted the flag of Carthagena; to follow, however, a more regular mode of warfare than that with which he commenced his career.
+I believe he has rendered some signal services to the patriot cause.

 The fact is, that every sapient prophecy with regard to America has been disproved.
-We were forewarned that she was too free, and her liberty has proved her security : too peaceable, and she has been found sufficient for her defence: too large, and her size has insured her union.
-These numerous republics, scattered through so wide a range of territory, embracing all the climates and containing all the various products of the carth, seemed destined, in the course of years, to form a world within themselves, independent alike of the treasures and the industry of all the other sections of the globe.
-Each year they are learning, more and more, to look to each other for all the various articles of food and raiment; while the third great human necessity ---defence, they have been from infancy practised to furnish in common.
+We were forewarned that she was too free, and her liberty has proved her security; too peaceable, and she has been found sufficient for her defence; too large, and her size has insured her union.
+These numerous republics, scattered through so wide a range of territory, embracing all the climates, and containing all the various products of the earth, seem destined, in the course of years, to form a world within themselves, independent alike of the treasures and the industry of all the other sections of the globe.
+Each year they are learning, more and more, to look to each other for all the various articles of food and raiment; while the third great human necessity, - defence. they have been from infancy practised to furnish in common.
 The bonds of union, indeed, are more numerous and intimate than can be easily conceived by foreigners.
 A people who have bled together for liberty, who equally appreciate and equally enjoy that liberty which their own blood or that of their fathers has purchased; who feel, too, that the liberty which they love has found her last asylum on their shores; such a people are bound together by ties of amity and citizenship far beyond what is usual in national communities.